JeffKitson/Tranewreck_tools/README.md

 ```

 ### tranewreck.rb
 tranewreck.rb is intended to obtain available information from vulnerable thermostats.
-It uses default credentials and exploits the plain-text protocol controling the device.
+It uses default credentials and exploits the plain-text protocol controlling the device.
 After authenticating with the device commands are issued to obtain the following information:

 * installer
   * name